ncase/blog/src/posts/on-depression.md

 - Reminder that official policy is often decades behind the science.
 - Reminder that I'm _not_ saying "take supplements _instead_ of antidepressants"; in fact the above meta-analysis shows you can effectively stack them!

-Bonus: Vitamin D supplementation was found in several randomized controlled trials [to reduce mortality from Covid-19](https://pubmed.ncbi.nlm.nih.gov/39225947/)!
-It [probably helps guard against influenza](https://www.sciencedirect.com/science/article/pii/S2161831322010274) too, though the evidence is small & early.
+Bonus: Vitamin D supplementation was found in several randomized controlled trials [to reduce mortality from Covid-19](https://pubmed.ncbi.nlm.nih.gov/39225947/), though much less than official treatments like Paxlovid.
+Vitamin D also [probably helps guard against influenza](https://www.sciencedirect.com/science/article/pii/S2161831322010274) too, though the evidence is small & early.

 ---
 <a id="conclusion"></a>